 Saturday April 28th, 2018, 12-4 pm at the Enos Garcia Gym

 A Free Community Celebration of Creativity and Technology

 Come discover the creativity, skills and talent of the Taos community, and use your own imaginations to make, create and innovate!
-Explore over 20 different stations showcasing a range of technologies and materials, including building and woodworking, solar technology, fiber play, puppet-hacking and recycled art, fractal play, robotics, 3D printing, electronics, flying machines, mad machines, tinker toddlers and much much more!
+Explore over 30 different stations showcasing a range of technologies and materials, including building and woodworking, solar technology, fiber play, print-making, robotics, 3D printing, electronics, flying machines, cool contraptions, tinker toddlers and much much more!
 Last year, almost 1,000 people explored Invent Event! and took home their wild creations and an appetite for more inventing!